SystemsApproach/security/infra.rst

 the correct operation of BGPsec.
 Suppose that, for example, AS3 tries to lie about the path it has to AS1, claiming that the path <AS3,AS1>
 is valid (skipping over AS2).
-It can't construct a valid message to make this claim this with the information that it received from AS2, because of the fact that AS2 is the target given by AS1.
+It can't construct a valid message to make this claim with the information that it received from AS2, because of the fact that AS2 is the target given by AS1.
 An attempt to create a signed path <AS3,AS1> could be detected as invalid, because the signed statement from AS1 includes the fact that